-I. Strength of the Cross-Sector Partnership (50 points).
+- I. Strength of the Cross-Sector Partnership (50 points).
 The submission should demonstrate that the project utilized a cross-sector partnership to implement a successful initiative and must provide a detailed account of how partners were involved in each stage of the initiative.
-Submissions that can show proof of formal public-philanthropic partnership efforts and demonstrated changes and improvements are highly desired.

-- II.
-Place-Based Results (20 points).
-The submission should highlight the place-based nature of the foundation, the initiative's results, and a clear connection between the initiative's inputs and community outcomes, including how they have been or will be measured. - III.
-Sustainability (10 points).
+Submissions that can show proof of formal public-philanthropic partnership efforts and demonstrated changes and improvements are highly desired. - II.
+Locally Driven Outcomes (20 points).
+The submission should highlight the geographically focused nature of the foundation's work, the initiative's results, and a clear connection between the initiative's inputs and community outcomes, including how they have been or will be measured.
+A particular emphasis should be placed on how the initiative produces solutions driven by local needs and active community engagement. - III.
+Lasting Impact (10 points).
 The submission should show how the effort has or will maintain a lasting impact in the community. - IV.
-Innovation (10 points).
-The submission should discuss how the project and/or its partnership components have been seen as innovative in the community and include supporting documentation to that effect, such as a letter of support, evaluation conclusions, or press coverage.

-V. Transferability (10 points).
+Evidence-Based Innovation (10 points).
+The submission should discuss how the project and/or its partnership components are seen as innovative in the community and are guided by evidence and data-driven interventions.
+Please include supporting documentation to this effect, including letters of support, evaluation conclusions, or press coverage. - V. Transferability (10 points).
 The submission should suggest how the program can provide useful, prescriptive measures for other communities similarly situated to replicate or adapt.